-- Fuel system - Take care of the fuel in your tank.
+Fuel System Maintenance: Ensure the well-being of the fuel in your tank.

 LYNX 4-STROKE SNOWMOBILE OIL CHANGES

-Next, you’ll remove the right side panel to access and remove the oil filter.
+Next, remove the right side panel to access and replace the oil filter.

-For all Lynx owners, now’s the time to refresh your chaincase oil.
-Take the old out and put in fresh oil so any moisture from winter use is eliminated and your chain and gears are coated with clean oil.
+This is also the perfect time to refresh your chaincase oil.
+Replace the old oil with fresh oil to eliminate any moisture accumulation from winter usage.
+This ensures that your chain and gears remain coated with clean oil.